Thursday, 24 January 2019

 How I'm Going to Live my 2019.

-I started this piece the night after I got home from seeing them in June:
+I started this piece the night after I got home from seeing D in June:

 "I went out with my friends last night and while they got progressively drunker and I stared into my alcohol-free Kopparberg... one of them, on his fourth vodka, had launched into a speech.
-It began 'no one would have taken the bet on Hannah when she was born' and I immediately tensed because I wasn't drunk enough to hear this, well not drunk at all because I had my Cycling World Champs in a few weeks..."
+It began 'no one would have taken the bet on Hannah when she was born' and I immediately tensed because I wasn't drunk enough to hear someone holding forth on my premature birth, well not drunk at all because I had my Cycling World Champs in a few weeks..."

-It was one who had given me the speech he gives to wayward kids in his career advisory role.
+See, D had given me the speech he gave to wayward kids in his career advisory role.
 The speech that had made me write the blog.
-It has sat here like the lump in your throat when you hear the words suicide prevention, taboo or talk.
+That unpublished blog sat here like the lump in your throat when you hear the words suicide increase in young men.

-The thing was, the speech was awful, cringey, sensationalist, littered with disability-cliches and pity but the final sentence really did tie my future up in a neat bow for me right there, in a small Glasgow pub: 'she doesn't ask people what she wants to do in life, she walks up to them and tells them how she's going to do it'.
-It was so profound that I rushed home to write your words down.
+The thing was, the speech was awful, cringey, sensationalist, littered with disability-cliches but the final sentence really did tie my future up in a neat bow for me right there, in a small Glasgow pub:

 Exit stage left.